chitinlink/chitinlink.github.io/_sides/about.md

 My timezone is more or less [UTC](https://time.is/just/UTC).

 I'm more active on Discord than anywhere else.
 If you want my tag, ask me in private.
-Same thing for my Steam account.
 I spend a lot of my free time in calls, doing whatever in the background.

 I'm agender.
 The short version is: I use he/she, but don't shuffle them.
 Just pick one and stick with it for consistency.
 I'm also pansexual and polyamorous, if that matters to you.